 Chlorophyll-a concentration is relatively simple and inexpensive to determine and for this reason it is a commonly used surrogate for phytoplankton biomass in lakes.
-The chlorophyll-a concentration within the epilimnion of McKenzie Lake was 3.5, 3.9, and 3.2 $\mu$ g/L at sites ML-1, ML-2, and ML-3, respectively, on 16 August 2022.
+The chlorophyll-a concentrations within the epilimnion of McKenzie Lake were 3.5, 3.9, and 3.2 μ g/L at sites ML-1, ML-2, and ML-3, respectively, on 16 August 2022.
 These chlorophyll concentrations are indicative of moderate phytoplankton biomass, which is consistent with the lake's relatively low nutrient concentrations (see Section 2.4).
-The chlorophyll concentrations observed in 2022 are within the ranges determined via provincial monitoring in 1978 (avg. = 2.0 $\mu$ g/L; range = 1.0-5.1 $\mu$ g/L) and 1994 (avg. = 4.0 $\mu$ g/L; range = 1.5-15.5 $\mu$ g/L), suggesting that no major changes in trophic status have occurred over the past 4 decades.
+The chlorophyll concentrations observed in 2022 are within the ranges determined via provincial monitoring in 1978 (avg. = 2.0 μ g/L; range = 1.0-5.1 μ g/L) and 1994 (avg. = 4.0 μ g/L; range = 1.5-15.5 μ g/L), suggesting that no major changes in trophic status have occurred over the past 4 decades.

-Based on fluorescence, green algae (and possibly euglenoids) comprised the majority of the phytoplankton community on 16 August 2022, with cryptophytes, chrysophytes, diatoms, dinoflagellates, and cyanobacteria collectively comprising less than 25% of the total estimated biomass ().
+Based on fluorescence, green algae (and possibly euglenoids) comprised the majority of the phytoplankton community on 16 August 2022, with cryptophytes, chrysophytes, diatoms, dinoflagellates, and cyanobacteria collectively comprising less than 25% of the total estimated biomass (Figure 6).

 Macroscopic aggregations of phytoplankton (i.e., large particles) were observed dispersed throughout the water column on 16 August 2022.
-A sample was collected from site ML-3 and the cells (Figure 7.
-Cyanobacterial filaments collected from McKenzie Lake on 16 August 2022.) have been tentatively identified by HESL as belonging to the genus Planktothrix (aka Oscillatoria), a group of filamentous cyanobacteria ("blue-green algae") that is commonly observed in temperate lakes; species of this genus can form surface blooms and may produce toxins (Komárek et al. 2003), predominantly the hepatotoxin microcystin (Kurmayer et al. 2016).
+Macroscopic aggregations of phytoplankton have also been observed by residents in recent years (Ursulak, C., personal communication, July 13, 2023).
+A sample was collected from site ML-3 and the cells (Figure 7) have been tentatively identified by HESL as belonging to the genus Planktothrix (aka Oscillatoria2), a group of filamentous cyanobacteria ("blue-green algae") that is commonly observed in temperate lakes; species of this genus can form surface blooms and may produce toxins (Komárek et al. 2003), predominantly the hepatotoxin microcystin (Kurmayer et al. 2016).
 However, as noted above, cyanobacteria did not constitute a large fraction of the phytoplankton community at the time of the HESL survey; the majority of the phytoplankton were eukaryotes (algae), which do not produce toxins or form surface blooms in lakes and are an important component of aquatic food webs.

-&lt;sup>2 The taxonomy of the genus Planktothrix is somewhat ambiguous; the genus is considered valid under the International Code of Botanical Nomenclature, but its species are still considered part of the genus Oscillatoria according to the International Code of Nomenclature of Prokaryotes (Kurmayer et al. 2016).
+2 The taxonomy of the genus Planktothrix is somewhat ambiguous; the genus is considered valid under the International Code of Botanical Nomenclature, but its species are still considered part of the genus Oscillatoria according to the International Code of Nomenclature of Prokaryotes (Kurmayer et al. 2016).